sour7/sour7/README.md

 - 👋 Hi, I’m Sourabh
 - 👀 I’m interested in coding, traveling
-- 🌱 I’m currently learning Full stack web development
+- 🌱 I’m currently working as a Full Stack Developer
-- 💞️ I’m looking to collaborate on new projecta
+- 💞️ I’m looking to collaborate on new project
 - 📫 How to reach me at hellosourabh040@gmail.com
 - please have a look on my <a href="https://drive.google.com/file/d/1rD7yealy0cyey-qmSCUcZWbBG2nsrU-W/view?usp=sharing"> Resume</a> for more details about me.
 I'm open for feedback.